This page contains instructions how to file a motion and what types of motions the MCAD will consider.

 Ninety days after you have filed a Complaint at the Commission, you may submit a request to withdraw your case from the MCAD.
 This request cannot be reversed, this matter cannot be brought back to the MCAD, and there is no right to an appeal at the MCAD if the case is removed.

 You may withdraw your Complaint for the following reasons:

-You may remove your case and file a "private right of action" in court up to three years from the date of the last discriminatory act, for example, termination, discipline, or harassment, or the Commission public hearing, whichever comes first.
+You may remove your case and file a "private right of action" in court up to three years from the date of the last discriminatory act, for example, termination, discipline, or harassment.

-In order to remove your case, you must first file a written complaint in court and then notify the Commission in writing that you have done so.
+In order to remove your case, you must file a written complaint in court and notify the Commission in writing that you have done so.

 If you remove your case to court, your case at the MCAD will be dismissed and we will stop investigating your case.
 We cannot assist you in your court case.